trailbot/client/GETTING-STARTED.md

 The setup wizard is pretty self-explainative and helps you to import your `Client public key`, export your `Watcher public key`, create a system daemon and start it immediately.

-Next step is going back to the Client's setup wizard, importing the `Watcher public key` and now you are ready to play.
+Last step is going back to the Client's setup wizard, importing the `Watcher public key` and now you are ready to play. :fist: